Mixing Music with Me in the Recording Studio in Cleveland or Online

 “You can’t polish a T.U.R.D.”-Turd Turdison

-“But we’re willing to try…”-James Kananen and Henri Rapp from Bad Racket
+“But we’re willing to try…”-James Kananen and Brit Fox from Bad Racket

 It’s important that the original performance and sound of the recording is good.
 While a great many tools are available to make a muddy or lack luster sound better, getting great tones in the room you record in is paramount to getting a great final product.
 It’s not layers and layers of crap that makes a great painting, a few well placed brush strokes usually are better than 1000 strokes everywhere cluttering up the sonic panting that is the mix.